 Create a Transaction via API with the Split Rule

 You can apply a fee rule to a specific transaction.
 Use with-split-rule header on the API call when you are creating a transaction on behalf of your partners.
-The set up of your API request will be depend on how do you want the flow of the money
+The exact setup of your API request depends on your desired money flow:

 for-user-id header | with-split-rule header | |